 I didn’t bring it with me on the plane because I was traveling by myself and thought adding a breastfeeding pillow might be difficult to manage because it’s bulky.

-I’ve heard some moms bring the pillow on the plane and say it made their experience so much more comfortable.
+I’ve heard some moms bring the pillow on the plane and say it made their experience so much more comfortable!

 Your baby can sleep on the pillow and you don’t have to hold them the entire flight (of course, you do have to put your arm on them so they don’t roll off).

-Travel diaper bag
+7. Travel diaper bag

 Mine unfortunately couldn’t.
 I wish I would have thought about this scenario before I purchased my first diaper bag.